Creating Custom Algorithms¶

 In PPO, we would need to define two network groups, since there are two different networks that are optimized during training.
 The first network group

 corresponds to the actor network and the second to the critic network.
-The actor network is responsible for selecting actions, and should therefore be signalled
+The actor network is responsible for selecting actions, and is therefore signalled

 # Register network groups for mutations